charitha22/cgo22ae-darm-benchmarks/README.md

 * cmake (we used cmake-3.21.4)

 ## Installation
-Connect to the remote machine using provide IP address, username and password.
 Download and build the source code using following set of commands.
 ```
 $ export AE_HOME=$(pwd)
 $ git clone https://github.com/charitha22/cgo22ae-darm-code.git